XuanchenLin/NanUI/README.md

 - Install Nuget Package of NanUI will add CEF and ChromiumFX dependencies to your application automatically.

 ## Changes
+**2018/1/25**
+- BUG FIX: When FormBorderStyle = None, the Form border will show incorrect

 **2018/1/23**
 - BUG FIX: ShowInTaskBar=True, NanUI will crash.